+Andrew J. Kirkpatrick

+Age 48

-Andrew J. Kirkpatrick Age 47 President of Old American County Mutual Fire Insurance Company and Old American Indemnity Company Director since 2018
+President of Old American

+County Mutual Fire

+Insurance Company and Old

+American Indemnity

+Company

+Director since 2018

-Debra J. Roberts Age 67 Chief Executive Officer, Director since 2011 Mr. Kirkpatrick is a Director of AOG.
-Mr. Kirkpatrick is President and Director of subsidiaries, Old American County Mutual Fire Insurance Company and Old American Indemnity Company.
+Mr. Kirkpatrick is a director of the Company.
+Mr. Kirkpatrick is President and director of two of the Company's U.S. subsidiaries: Old American County Mutual Fire Insurance Company and Old American Indemnity Company.
 Mr. Kirkpatrick received a BBA in Finance and a BA in Psychology from Southern Methodist University.
-Mr. Kirkpatrick also holds an Associate in Reinsurance and an associate in Risk Management designation.
+Mr. Kirkpatrick also holds an Associate in Reinsurance and an Associate in Risk Management designation.